mynaparrot/plugNmeet-docs/blog/2025-11-09-no-code-video-conferencing-moodle.md

 ---

+While this guide focuses on the simple "no-code" setup, Plug-N-Meet is a powerful platform with a wide range of features.
+For a complete overview of how to leverage video for different teaching styles, from large webinars to collaborative workshops, be sure to read our **[Ultimate Guide to Moodle Video Conferencing](/blog/moodle-video-conferencing-guide)**.

+---

 ### Conclusion: Your Moodle Site, Your Virtual Classroom

 Stop sending your students away to third-party platforms.
 With the Plug-N-Meet plugin, you can build a powerful, seamless, and secure virtual classroom experience right inside the Moodle environment your students already know and trust.